Last Updated on November 8, 2020 by melissanreynolds

 - Give yourself time and understanding

-Here’s some ways to combat brain fog and the effects:
+Here’s some ways to combat fibro fog and the effects:

 - Lists, write it all down – even before I was diagnosed or had any idea of why life was so much harder for me, I planned religiously and had lists upon lists.

 - Routines, automatic pilot can be useful

 - Explain it to those around you often – I often tell my family that there is nothing more dear to me than a person who mercifully adds the right word in their own head for or me or gives it to me gently.

 - Check your medicines are not the culprits – sometimes our medicines cause as many issues as they solve, it’s good to be aware of what their side effects are so we can mitigate them.

 Brain fog is just one of those things that come with chronic sleep deprivation, pain and fatigue, but there are many things we can do to compensate for it.

 Hey friend are you new here?
 I would love to share my free five minutes a day for five days Yoga for Fibromyalgia challenge with you!
 Sign up here.